 Another good example is a movie director.
 He doesn’t write the story, shoots the scenes, or recorded the sound.
 He takes it all directs it in a way that will provoke a certain feeling in the audience.

-UX design requires collaborative team work too.
+The UX process requires collaborative teamwork too.
 The UX designers don’t produce anything tangible.
 For example, the User Interface (UI) designers create the interface.
 The copywriter produces the copy.
 The developers write the code, and so on until the product is made.

 When designing for a user experience, try to understand your user’s expectations deeply and then exceed it.